mttcrn/polimi-CSE-notes/Natural Language Processing.md

 ### Pivoted Length Normalization
 There have been many studies over the years into other types of normalization such as Pivoted Length Normalisation (PLN).
-The idea is that generally longer documents do contain more information than shorter ones, but normalizing loses all length information.
+The idea is that generally **longer documents do contain more information than shorter ones**, but normalizing loses all length information.
 So instead, we parameterize $L_1$ normalization around average document length:
 $$
 {tf_{t, d} \over L_d} \rightarrow {tf_{t, d} \over bL_d + (1-b)L_{ave}}